All About Yellow-Bellied Slider Turtle Poop

 Does It Smell Bad?

 Turtle poop doesn’t smell bad.
-Normal, healthy turtle poop has a neutral, almost plant-like smell due to their diet.
+Normal, healthy turtle poop has a neutral, almost plant-like smell due to its diet.
 If a turtle’s poop has a foul odor, it could be a symptom of a severe illness.

 So, if you notice any odd odors coming from your turtle’s enclosure, it should be a cause for concern.
 Turtle poop isn’t noticeably bad-smelling if your turtle is healthy.